 - Has the child suddenly become uninterested in digital devices and chooses to avoid them

 - Parents also have to realise that it may be their child who is in fact the bully.
-Very often, especially for younger children they may cyberbully another without realising that they are even doing it.
-What they may see as a bit of fun or slagging may in fact be harmful cyberbullying.
-In this instance parents should
+Very often, younger children can cyberbully others without even realising their actions constitute bullying.
+What they might perceive as a bit of fun or slagging, may be causing distress to another child.

 - Acknowledge that there is a problem